nolanbconaway/temp-in-nolans-apartment/readme.md

-# What temperature is is in my apartment?
+# What temperature is it in my apartment?

 This git repo contains a simple flask app showing the temperature of my apartment, captured once per minute in a cron job.